pentaho/pentaho-kettle/bin/README_FIRST.txt

 As you will note, the graphical job editor Chef is no longer present as a separate program.
 All functionality that was in Chef (and then some) is taken over by Spoon.

+If you are looking for sample transformations and jobs, you will be pleased to know that there are a bunch of these in the samples/ directory.

 We really hope you will find Pentaho Data Integration useful in your daily work.

 Best regards,